 RUSKIN AND FOLKESTONE

-Ruskin arrived in Folkestone on England’s Kent coast at the end of August 1887, and moved two months later to the neighbouring resort of Sandgate which he made his home until early June 1888.
-He was there to convalesce during another difficult period of the persistent mental illness that increasingly debilitated him in his old age.
-He had stretched to breaking point Joan Severn, his cousin and de facto carer, and the housekeeper at his Coniston home, Brantwood.
-She and her family needed some respite.
+Ruskin arrived in Folkestone on England’s Kent coast at the end of August 1887.
+He moved two months later to the neighbouring resort of Sandgate which he made his home until early June 1888.
+He was there during another difficult bout of the persistent mental illness that increasingly debilitated him in his old age.
+He had spectacularly fallen out with Joan Severn, his cousin and de facto carer, and the housekeeper at his Coniston home, Brantwood.
+Sone physical distance between them was essential.

 In November, an American journalist visited Sandgate and interviewed Ruskin.
 The resulting article, dated 22 November, appeared the following January in the pages of the Boston Evening Transcript under the title, “Ruskin at Close View.
 An Interview with the Great Critic at Sandgate”.
 It was reproduced, lightly edited, in the Library Edition of the Works of John Ruskin (vol. 34, pp. 671-673) under the title, “Ruskin at Sandgate (1887)”.